Configuring a Cisco IronPort and Cisco ESA log source by using the log file protocol

 Type the character that is used to separate folders for your operating system.
 The default value is /.

-Most configurations can use the default value in Folder Separator field.
+Most configurations can use the default value in the Folder Separator field.

 This field is intended for operating systems that use a different character to define separate folders.
 For example, periods that separate folders on mainframe systems.